TOXIC METALS AND

 Workers need to wear gloves, masks and take other precautions when handling inks, metals and other toxic materials.
 Unfortunately, most occupational exposure occurs without the knowledge of either the worker or the employer today.

-Congenital Toxic Metals – An Extremely Important And Preventable Tragedy.
-This is a vital topic that deserves a separate article, so important is it.
-Here I will just briefly introduce the subject.
+This is an extremely important and preventable tragedy.
+It is a vital topic that deserves a separate article.
+I will just briefly introduce the subject.

 Today, all children are born with some toxic metals acquired in utero.
 All the toxic metals pass through the placenta from mother to child.
 This is seen clearly when reviewing mineral analyses of infants.
 These are babies who have never been exposed to food, yet their bodies are high in many toxic metals.

-This tragedy can be prevented if all young women would go on a nutritional balancing program before they become pregnant to reduce their load of toxic metals.
-It would take a year or so to do this, and I am always pleased when young women want to improve their health before becoming pregnant.
-This topic and horror of current pre-natal care are discussed in a separate article entitled How To Have Healthy Children.
+This tragedy can be largely prevented if all young women would go on a nutritional balancing program before they become pregnant to reduce their load of toxic metals.
+It would take a year or so to do this, and I am always pleased when a teenage girl or young woman decides to improve her health before becoming pregnant.
+This topic and the mistakes of current pre-natal care are discussed in a separate article entitled How To Have Healthy Children.

 Urine and feces challenge tests.
-These are used widely by holistic physicians, but they are very poor tests.
 These are done by first administering a chelation drug that binds to and removes toxic metals.
-Examples are EDTA, DMPS or another.
+Examples are EDTA or DMPS, for example.
 Then one collects a 24-hour urine or a feces sample to see what comes out of the body.

-This test is poor and will miss most toxic metals.
+This test is poor, and does not detect most toxic metals.
 The reason is that none of the chelating drugs can remove deeply hidden toxic metals.
-Most chelating agents only circulate in the blood, so they miss most of one’s toxic metals that are bound to the tissues or incorporated into enzymes in the brain, heart, liver and elsewhere.
+Most chelating agents only circulate in the blood, so they miss most of one’s toxic metals that are stored in the tissues or incorporated into enzymes in the brain, heart, liver and elsewhere.

 Liver or other biopsies.
 This definitely is more accurate and is used, at times, to detect iron poisoning and copper poisoning, for example.
 However, liver biopsies are costly, invasive and somewhat dangerous.
 For this reason, liver biopsies are not used often.

-The United States Environmental Protection Agency reviewed over 400 studies of the use of hair for toxic metal detection and concluded that:
+EPA Opinion on hair testing.
+The United States Environmental Protection Agency or EPA reviewed over 400 studies of the use of hair for toxic metal detection and concluded that: